arturoestrada/arturoestrada.github.io/Research.md

 layout: page
 ---

+## Working Papers & Work in Progress

+1. Rodriguez, A. E., Ibrahim, R. and Zhan, D. On Customer (Dis)honesty in Unobservable Queues: The Role of Lying Aversion.
+   * Major revision at Management Science.
+   * Selected for MSOM SIG Service Management Track presentation, 2023 McGill University, Montreal (Canada).
+   * Second place, 2021 Behavioral Operations Management Best Working paper.
+   * Finalist, 2021 Service Science IBM Best Student Paper.

+2. Rodriguez, A. E., Ibrahim, R. and  Kremer, M. Persuasion in Queues: An Experimental Study on the Effectiveness of Delay Announcements for Congestion Management.
+Working paper.

 ## Journal Publications

 1. Rodriguez, A. E., Pezzotta, G., Pinto, R., & Romero, D. (2020).
 A comprehensive description of the Product-Service Systems’ cost estimation process: An integrative review.
 International Journal of Production Economics, 221, 107481.

 2. Rodriguez, A. E., Pezzotta, G., Pinto, R., & Romero, D. (2022).
 A framework for cost estimation in product-service systems: A systems thinking approach.
 CIRP Journal of Manufacturing Science and Technology, 38, 748-759.

-## Working Papers & Work in Progress

-1. Rodriguez, A. E., Ibrahim, R. and Zhan, D. On Customer (Dis)honesty in Unobservable Queues: The Role of Lying Aversion.
-   * Major revision at Management Science.
-   * Second place, 2021 Behavioral Operations Management Best Working paper.
-   * Finalist, 2021 Service Science IBM Best Student Paper.

-2. Rodriguez, A. E., Ibrahim, R. and  Kremer, M. Persuasion in Queues: An Experimental Study on the Effectiveness of Delay Announcements for Congestion Management.
-Working paper.

-## Conference Publications
+## Other Publications (Conference papers)

 1. Rodriguez, A. E., & Romero, D. (2016).
 Towards a cost engineering method for product-service systems based on a system cost uncertainty analysis.
 Procedia CIRP, 47, 84-89.